+There are many wonderful nonprofits working in the state of Alabama trying to change state law on a variety of issues.
 These groups are of great importance in the state political structure.
 Unlike federal legislators, most state legislators do not have a staff, and these nonprofits often act in lieu of staff on an issue-by-issue basis.

 The nonprofits bring issues to legislators, have legislation crafted, and provide legislators with the background information necessary to do their jobs.
 The nonprofits generate support or opposition for a particular piece of legislation.
 They do this on the backs of volunteers, and they do it with very limited budgets.

 It is a difficult task for any nonprofit, but when the nonprofit is supporting a “controversial issue” that task becomes even harder.
 The prejudices of a single person, or a small group of people, who does not represent the opinion of the public, get to decide for everyone what issues are heard, and what issues or not.

 Alabama Medical Marijuana Coalition, one of the groups that I represent, is a group that’s sole purpose is to promote education and awareness for the Alabama Medical Marijuana Patients’ Rights Act, which is one of these “controversial issues.”